2025–26 Segunda División: Promotion and relegation (pre-season)

 On 11 May 2025, Ceuta became the first team to achieve promotion to Segunda División, following a 2–1 win against Fuenlabrada, returning for the first time in 57 years, it will also be the first time the city of Ceuta will have a representative in the category in 45 years.
-The second team to earn promotion was Cultural Leonesa following a 1–1 draw against Andorra on the last matchday on 24 May 2025, after a 7-year absence.
+The second team to earn promotion was Cultural Leonesa following a 1–1 draw against Andorra in the last matchday on 24 May 2025, after a 7-year absence.
 The third team to secure promotion was Andorra, who returned after a one-season absence on 21 June after beating Ponferradina 2–1 on aggregate in the first promotion playoff.
 The fourth and final team was Real Sociedad B, who defeated Gimnàstic 4–3 on aggregate in the second promotion playoff, securing their return to the division after three years.
 Reserve teams return to second tier after one-year absence.